 Nonetheless, it is a charming small town that has plenty to offer for visitors to this part of the Occitanie region.
 So let’s see what there is to see and do in Beaucaire, shall we?
 Allons-y!

 1. Château de Beaucaire

->

-> Initially, the Château de Beaucaire was a powerful citadel during the reign of Saint King Louis IX.
-It was built in the 11th century and then demolished by order of Cardinal Richelieu, the powerful minister (who was the lead villain in French writer Alexandre Dumas’s 1844 novel The Three Musketeers.
+Initially, the Château de Beaucaire was a powerful citadel during the reign of Saint King Louis IX.
+It was built in the 11th century and then demolished by order of Cardinal Richelieu, the powerful minister (who was the lead villain in French writer Alexandre Dumas’s 1844 novel, the 3 Musketeers.

->

-> It was soon rebuilt, serving as a flashpoint in the battles betweenn the Papal city of Avignon and the counts of Poitiers and Provence.
+It was soon rebuilt, serving as a flashpoint in the battles betweenn the Papal city of Avignon and the counts of Poitiers and Provence.
 The English, the Burgundians, and the Italians would also all lay siege.

 Today the château is a museum, and more interestingly also the site of an escape room game.
 (Unfortunately, the escape game is only in French.)

 You can still visit the château however, and explore its ramparts and towers with views all the way up and down the nearby countryside.